kovbando/quick_calib/README.md

 - found\K.txt (plain text 3x3 matrix)

 ## Notes
+- For **way better** results use a calibration object with a white bezel around the checkerboard pattern
 - All images must have the same resolution.
 - At least 3 valid checkerboard images are required.